Queensland tiger

 In Australian folklore, the Queensland tiger is a creature said to live in the Queensland area in eastern Australia.

-Also known by a native name, yarri, it is described as being a dog-sized feline with stripes and a long tail, prominent front teeth and a savage temperament.
-It has been hypothesized to be a survivor or descendant of the large predatory marsupial Thylacoleo, officially considered to be extinct, or possibly a large feral cat variant (given possible discrepancies with thylacoleo dentition).
-In 1926 A. S. le Souef described a "Striped marsupial cat" in The Wild Animals of Australasia, this information later also included in Furred Animals of Australia, by Ellis Troughton, longtime curator of mammals in the Australian Museum.
+Also known by the Indigenous name yarri, it is described as being a dog-sized feline with stripes, a long tail, prominent front teeth, and a violent temperament.
+It has been hypothesized to be a survivor or descendant of the large predatory marsupial Thylacoleo, officially considered to be extinct, or possibly a large feral cat variant (given possible discrepancies with Thylacoleo dentition).
+In 1926, A. S. le Souef described a "Striped marsupial cat" in The Wild Animals of Australasia, this information later also included in Furred Animals of Australia, by Ellis Troughton, longtime curator of mammals in the Australian Museum.

 History

-The earliest documented witness reports of a Queensland marsupial tiger date from 1871, with indigenous traditions of the yarri preceding these.
+The earliest documented witness reports of a Queensland marsupial tiger date from 1871, with Indigenous traditions of the yarri preceding these.

-Lumholtz writes in 1878I learned that on the summit of the Coast Mountains, before mentioned, there lived two varieties of mammals which seemed to me to be unknown to science: but I had much difficulty in acquiring this knowledge.
+Naturalist Carl Lumholtz writes in 1878I learned that on the summit of the Coast Mountains, before mentioned, there lived two varieties of mammals which seemed to me to be unknown to science: but I had much difficulty in acquiring this knowledge.
 One of the animals [the local Aborigines] called yarri.
 From their description I conceived it to be a marsupial tiger.
 It was said to be about the size of a dingo, though its legs were shorter and its tail long, and it was described ... as being very savage.
 If pursued it climbed up the trees, where the natives did not dare follow it, and by gestures they explained to me how at such times it would growl and bite their hands.
 Rocky retreats were its most favourite habitat, and its principal food was said to be in a little brown variety of wallaby common in Northern Queensland scrubs.
 Its flesh was not particularly appreciated ... and if they accidentally killed a yarri they gave it to their old women.
 In Western Queensland I heard much about an animal which seemed to me to be identical with the yarri here described, and a specimen was once nearly shot by an officer of the black police in the regions I was now visiting [Herbert River].
-Lumholtz goes on to contrast the description of this animal with a leaf-eating species recognisable as a tree kangaroo, possibly that now known as Lumholtz's, after the author's work in scientific appraisal of these and other species of the region.
+Lumholtz goes on to contrast the description of this animal with a leaf-eating species recognisable as a tree-kangaroo, possibly the variety ultimately named after him, Lumholtz's tree-kangaroo.